Good Boy (2025 Leonberg film): Production

-As the film aimed to capture a dog's point of view, Leonberg and the film's cinematographer, Wade Grebnoel, utilized visual techniques such as filming from a low angle to frame Indy in the center to prioritize his viewpoint and rarely showing human characters above the waist.
-(Note: Attributed to multiple references:) Leonberg would occasionally stand in for Shane Jensen as Todd, in shots where the character's face is off-screen, as Indy would only perform certain actions with his real-life owner.
+To direct Indy, Leonberg would make bizarre noises and say unfamiliar words in strange vocal tones to elicit a natural reaction from the animal, while a toy dog was used to guide him in particular directions.
 (Note: Attributed to multiple references:) A stuffed replica of Indy, which Leonberg nicknamed 'Findy', was used as a stand-in for Indy when setting up various shots of the film and performing stunts.
+As the film aimed to capture a dog's point of view, Leonberg and his co-cinematographer Wade Grebnoel utilized visual techniques such as filming from a low angle to frame Indy in the center to prioritize his viewpoint and rarely showing human characters above the waist.
+Leonberg stated that much of Indy's performance was crafted through filming and post-production techniques, such as music, sound design, and the Kuleshov effect to convey audience interpretation, rather than emotional expression from the animal.
+(Note: Attributed to multiple references:) Leonberg explained that Indy's vocalizations were recorded separately and added during post-production, with sound effects sometimes modified or sourced from libraries.
 It uses limited computer-generated imagery, none of which to enhance Indy's performance.
 Leonberg and Fischer set up their own production company for the film, called What's Wrong With Your Dog?
 The film was completed on a production budget of $70,000 and has a 73-minute runtime.